Skip to main content

 I hand over work that the team can own.

 Contractors leave.
 What matters is what they leave behind.
-I build design systems, documented patterns, and annotated specifications that your APS staff and ongoing delivery partners can pick up and run with.
+I build design systems, documented patterns, and annotated specifications that your Australian Public Service (APS) staff and ongoing delivery partners can pick up and run with.

 Where I add the most value